University of Alberta: South Campus

 Located two kilometres south of the North Campus, the South Campus is much larger in terms of land area.
-The two campuses are linked by Light Rail Transit.
-South Campus station is near Foote Field and the Saville Community Sports Centre, forming a natural gateway to the new campus architectural model, since 2009.
+The two campuses are linked by the Edmonton LRT system.
+South Campus/Fort Edmonton Park station is near Foote Field and the Saville Community Sports Centre, forming a natural gateway to the new campus architectural model, since 2009.
 Along with Health Sciences, University, and Enterprise Square stations, the LRT connects the U of A through four stations.
 In addition to educational facilities, the university is closely affiliated with six non-profit day care centres, many of which run partnered initiatives such as the Physical Literacy for Active Youth (PLAY) Program as an educational practical learning experience for University of Alberta students.

 Much of the university's agricultural research in food safety and crop use for food and industrial products happens at the Edmonton Research Station Experimental Farms on South Campus.
 This campus is also home to the Saville Community Sports Centre, a 32,500-square-metre, multi-use recreation facility that hosts 14 varsity teams and several community sports clubs.
 In 2013, the Saville Centre became the new training centre for the Canadian senior women's basketball team.